 This document presents requirements for manufacturers of IVD Medical Devices (MDs) and Reference Laboratories located in Japan in documenting the calibration hierarchy for a measured quantity in human samples using a specified IVD MD.
-The document includes various model calibration hierarchies offering potential technical solutions for different kinds of measurands in establishing metrological traceability of assigned values for human samples and human calibrators based on The International Council for Standardization in Haematology (ICSH) documents.
+The document includes various model of calibration hierarchies offering potential technical solutions for different kinds of measurands in establishing metrological traceability of values assigned to human samples and calibrators based on The International Council for Standardization in Haematology (ICSH) documents.

-The ICSH have defined a reference method for the enumeration of erythrocytes and leukocytes in published a guideline for the assignment of values to fresh blood used for calibrating automated blood cell counters in 1988 [01].
-Then, ICSH published a reference method that extended ICSH1988 to include more accurate coincidence corrections for the enumeration of erythrocytes and leukocytes ^[02].
+The ICSH has defined a reference method for the concentration of erythrocytes and leukocytes in a published guideline for the assignment of values to fresh blood used for calibrating automated blood cell counters in 1988 [01].
+Then, ICSH published a reference method that extended ICSH1988 to include more accurate coincidence corrections for the concentration of erythrocytes and leukocytes [02].
 Since the previously published ICSH guidelines in 1994, hematology analyzers have evolved greatly.
-Almost manufacturers of automated hematology analyzer are used as higher order reference measurement procedure (RMP) according to 'In vitro diagnostic medical devices - Requirements for establishing metrological traceability of values assigned to calibrators, trueness control materials and human samples -' by the International Organization for Standardization (ISO)17511^[03].
-The ICSH guidelines should be append some descriptions to comply with 'In vitro diagnostic medical devices - Measurement of quantities in samples of biological origin - Requirements for content and presentation of reference measurement procedures (RMP)' by ISO15193^[04].
+Almost all manufacturers of automated hematology analyzer use a higher order reference measurement procedure (RMP) according to ISO 17511 'In vitro diagnostic medical devices - Requirements for establishing metrological traceability of values assigned to calibrators, trueness control materials and human samples -' [03].
+The ICSH guidelines should be complemented by some descriptions to comply with 'In vitro diagnostic medical devices - Measurement of quantities in samples of biological origin - Requirements for content and presentation of reference measurement procedures (RMP)' by ISO15193 [04].
 This document specifies technical requirements and documentation necessary to establish metrological traceability of values assigned to human samples and human calibrator for quantities measured by IVD MDs.